BladeReaver/BladeReaver.github.io/docs/blogs/ci-cd/ci-cd-pipeline.md

 ----

-If you want an example pipeline check out [JenkinsFile](Jenkinsfile).
+If you want an example pseudo pipeline check out [JenkinsFile](Jenkinsfile).